ZBW-P/MLOP-Med_Image_Pred/README.md

 Our overall approach is to leverage the dataset detailed in the table below as the foundation for our ML operations system.
 Our pipeline integrates persistent storage, device-based processing, and Docker orchestration to streamline training, evaluation, and validation.
 Specifically, we plan to:

 - **Centralize Data Storage:**
-  Store the collected chest X-ray images in a clear and organized library on persistent storage.
+  Store the collected chest X-ray and OCT images in a clear and organized library on persistent storage.
 The data will be segmented into three zipped folders (`train`, `test`, and `val`), ensuring that all training, evaluation, and testing sets are easily accessible to our system.

 - **Model training and evaluation:**
   We will train a custom Vision Transformer (ViT) model on chest X-ray images for accurate medical image classification.
 A LitGPT-derived LLM will be employed to generate diagnostic derivations and actionable recommendations based on the outputs of the ViT model.
 Our training pipeline will support continuous training, evaluation, and re-training on new or updated data to ensure that both models remain current and adapt to evolving clinical requirements.